vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 Just as the image of the sun appears inverted in water, even so  it is the limited buddhi (in which the Self is reflected) that poses  as the Self and considers itself bound or liberated.
 Both bondage  and liberation are the imaginative constructs of buddhi.
 Self which  is pure consciousness transcends these imaginative constructs.

-Abhinavagupta throws a flood of light on this question in  lsvarapratyabhijiiiivimarsini (IV.
+Abhinavagupta throws a flood of light on this question in  lsvarapratyabhijiiiivimarśinī (IV.
 I,2)

 /Iffi'{ tq~cs2<'i'q"(iT ~I f~\lIt'f'I(:+tOj I I